Calling the Office Overview

 - Schedule an appointment

 Our staff keeps all of your information confidential.
-If you call our office and a staff member isn’t available, please give us as much information as possible.
+If you call our office and a staff member isn’t available, give us as much information as possible.
 We will call you back as soon as possible.
-Please keep in mind the providers are seeing other people during the day.
+Keep in mind the providers are seeing other people during the day.
+You can also schedule routine appointments through MyChart.

 Emergency & After Hours Calls

-A provider is on call at all times to help with emergencies.
+A provider is on-call at all times to help with emergencies.
 If you feel your emergency is a matter of life or death, call 911 or go to the nearest emergency room.
-If you have an urgent need after hours, please call our office.
-You will be asked to leave your name and phone number with our answering service.
-The provider on call will return your call as soon as possible.
+If you have an urgent need after hours or on the weekends, please call our office.
+An on-call nurse will talk with you and help decide if you should stay home and rest, schedule an appointment with your provider or seek emergency care.
+This on-call nurse is also able to consult with a provider as needed.

 When to Visit the ER

-You should go to the emergency department for any condition that may cause death or serious injury if not treated right away.
+You should take your child to the emergency department for any condition that may cause death or serious injury if not treated right away.

 Examples of severe symptoms and emergencies: